Outdoor dining

 The proposed outdoor dining area must provide unobstructed pedestrian movement along the relevant footpath and a minimum clear pedestrian way width of two metres.

 Legislation requires outdoor eating places to be smoke-free under the Tobacco and Other Smoking Products Act 1998 and liquor consumption on footpaths is regulated under the Liquor Act 1992.
-Approval is required by the Office of Liquor and Gaming Regulation.
+Ensure that you obtain approval from the relevant approving authority.

 How to apply